philipturner/applegpuinfo/README.md

 - Memory ✅
 - Family: ✅

-TODO: Deploy to Homebrew, port to iOS.
+TODO: Deploy to Homebrew and Swift Package Registry, port to iOS.

 ## Methodology